News

 Ellen and Ian talk to LGBT youth living in dangerous circumstances in Jamaica

-gypsy growers in Mendocino County
+growers in Mendocino County

-Krishna meets women selling weed in the Congo, gets called a white boy and does their laundry
+Krishna meets women selling weed in Congo

 Good Ol' Boy, directed by Frank Lotito and starring Jason Lee and Anjul Nigam, premieres at the Seattle International Film Festival and starts the festival circuit.